-It took years of learning this lesson on repeat to reach a place where I could follow the prompting of my inner voice and use it to make changes in my marriage, in the way we parented, and even to put an end to the dysfunctional beliefs and behaviors that had been passed down from generation to generation.
+It took years of learning this lesson on repeat to reach a place where I could follow the prompting of my inner voice and use it to make changes in my marriage, in the way we parented, and even to put an end to dysfunctional beliefs and behaviors carried over from generations before us.

 Your inner voice is there to guide you in your relationship with yourself, with others, and with God and to help you walk in truth.
 That’s probably the most profound reason to trust your inner voice: There is nothing more freeing than living in truth.